The romance of the Jaipur rain

 Suggested Read: Shekhawati Teaser

 This is Jaipur through my eyes

 At the cost of being repetitive, I must say that Jaipur is truly a magnificent muse and in my eyes, the whole city resembles a big movie set.
-Saffron pink heritage buildings, gorgeous palaces, forts, bejewelled elephants, bedecked camels, colourful markets, henna, multi coloured veils, turbans and swirling moustaches, Jaipur is what “exotic Indian” dreams are made of.
+Saffron pink heritage buildings, gorgeous palaces, forts, bejewelled elephants, bedecked camels, colourful markets, henna, multi coloured veils, turbans, and swirling moustaches, Jaipur is what “exotic Indian” dreams are made of.
 Don’t get me wrong, because Jaipur has its share of annoyances too, and it is often for a reason that most foreign visitors complain about the Pink City‘s unsavouriness.
-The glittering gateway to Rajasthan has its hefty share of groping, hissing lecherous male who make you want to punch their faces, publicly urinating civilians, sometimes poop piles of dubious origin, heaped up garbage, traffic stopping bovines, noise, dust, flies and distasteful scams.
+The glittering gateway to Rajasthan has its hefty share of groping, hissing lecherous male who makes you want to punch their faces, publicly urinating civilians, sometimes poop piles of dubious origin, heaped up garbage, traffic-stopping bovines, noise, dust, flies and distasteful scams.
 But, it also has something which makes everybody look beyond these irks and remember Jaipur with a wistful nostalgic sigh.
 The city has a skyline to die for and it is riddled with some of India‘s finest architectural splendours.
 The Hawa Mahal, City Palace, Amer Fort, Sisodia Rani ka Bagh, Galtaji Temple are some of Jaipur‘s most famous spots and they are truly incredible sites.

 You may also like: The smoking goat of Bhilwara